dart-archive/stagehand/README.md

 * Becomes the best way to create a new Dart project
 * Used by WebStorm, CDE, Sublime, and more
 * Distributed as a pub package
-* Non-goal: fostering an entire ecosystem of generators.
-This project is opinionated.
-It’s not a framework for generators.

 ## Issues and bugs